Claydough6/gui_resolution/README.md

 ## Installing and Use:
 To install the package clone the github main directory.
 Then cd into the 'resolution_gui' folder and run the 'resolution_gui.py' file!

+Note: to run the application the modules listed in 'requirements.txt' must be installed.
+You can use 'pip install module' to do so.

 ## How to Use:
 Note: this is found in help.txt as well.
 It is displayed when the help menu is clicked in the app.